 People often want to know, what happens when you call for evaluation, psychodynamic psychotherapy or psychoanalysis in Washington DC, with me?

-Whether you are calling for psychotherapy, psychoanalysis, executive coaching or just seeking a thoughtful evaluation as to what sort of help might be most useful to you, I’ll ask you to tell me a bit about yourself — how are you are hoping I might be of help?
-You may be calling about relationship difficulties, anxiety, depression, imposter syndrome, work-life balance, workaholism, writer’s block, feeling lost or stuck or a wish to deepen your understanding of yourself, I will attempt to learn more about you.
+Whether you are calling for psychodynamic psychotherapy, psychoanalysis, executive coaching or just seeking a thoughtful evaluation as to what sort of help might be most useful to you, I’ll ask you to tell me a bit about yourself — how are you are hoping I might be of help?
+You may be calling about relationship difficulties, anxiety, depression, imposter syndrome, work-life balance, workaholism, writer’s block, feeling lost or stuck or you might wish to deepen your understanding of yourself.
+I will attempt to learn more about you as a unique individual.
 Toward this end, I’ll ask you questions.
 This allows me to assess whether I think I can be helpful and, if so, how.

 Also, you may have questions for me.
 Often, people are interested in learning something about my professional background.
 You may know that I am a Training and Supervising Analyst and a Board Certified Psychoanalyst.
 However, you may want to know a bit about me.
 Most importantly, you will wish to know whether I have the expertise to help you.

 Sometimes people are calling to seek out information about my fees and their insurance.
 When you call, feel free to ask me about my fees.
 Regarding insurance, I am an out-of-network provider, this means people pay me, directly, and file for reimbursement with their health insurance company.
 Therefore, if you planning to use your out-of-network insurance, it’s a good idea to reach out to your insurance company to clarify the nature of your benefits.